 Set the starting IP Address where the search will start with the automatic NTP scan.
-In the drop-down list you will find all sub net ranges of each network interface.
-With "Manual IP address entry" an other start point can be defined.
+In the dropdown list you will find all subnet ranges of each network interface.

-Number of IP Address to scan:
+Number of IP Address to scan for:

 This parameter will set a number of IP-addresses which will be scanned.
 To each IP address from the IP-Range a separate NTP packet request will be sent.
 If a NTP client answers to this request and its IP address has not yet been configured then this node will appear in the table.
-With "Manual IP range entry" an other size of the range can be defined.